adamsilver/adamsilver.io-jekyll/_drafts/2032-01-01-the-real-progressive-enhancement.md

 	}

-Notice, that this application only enhances where the browser supports `classList` which generally speaking are cutting edge browsers, meaning that this application will degrade in IE6, IE7, IE8 and IE9.
-That's not a problem though, they will just get the degraded *core* experience.
-If you wanted to support those browsers, something completely doable then you would add another fork:
+Notice, that this application only enhances where the browser supports `classList` which generally speaking are cutting edge browsers, meaning that this application will degrade in IE9 (and below) as well as a bunch of other browsers.
+That's not a problem though, they will just get the *core* experience.
+If you wanted to support those browsers, something which in this case is easy to achieve, then you could add another fork:

 	// library.js
 	var lib = {};